wingify/wingify.github.io/_posts/2017-08-25-jschannel-graphql.markdown

 {% endhighlight %}

-Now when we query for the data i.e.
+On querying the data, we get i.e.

 {% highlight js %}